 Structural funds, which have been the main measures of implementing these policies have generally been addressed to NUTS 2 regions lagging behind in social and economic development, i.e. those whose GDP per capita has been lower than 75 % of the average EU GDP per capita.
 Since Poland's accession to the EU in 2004, all 16 Polish NUTS 2 regions have met this basic criterion and qualified for EU regional policy assistance.
-The very low GDP per capita in five of Polish regions of Eastern Poland, i.e. Warminsko-Mazurskie, Podlaskie, Lubelskie, Swietokrzyskie and Podkarpackie (fig. 3) has classified them amongst the poorest regions in the EU.
+The very low GDP per capita in five of Polish regions of Eastern Poland, i.e. Warminsko-Mazurskie, Podlaskie, Lubelskie, Swietokrzyskie and Podkarpackie (fig. 3) has classified them amongst the poorest regions in the EU2.

 Due to its social and economic situation Poland has been the biggest beneficiary of EU regional policy funding since the budget perspective of 2007-2013.
-EU structural funds 2007-2013 were allocated in Poland under four nationwide operational programmes (OPs), i.e. Infrastructure and Environment OP (IENOP), Human Capital OP (HCOP), Innovative Economy OP (IECP), Technical Assistance OP (TAOP), under one multiregional Development of Eastern Poland OP (DEPOP), and 16 Regional Operational Programmes.
+EU structural funds 2007-2013 were allocated in Poland under four nationwide operational programmes (OPs), i.e. Infrastructure and Environment OP (IENOP), Human Capital OP (HCOP), Innovative Economy OP (IECP), Technical Assistance OP (TAOP), under one multiregional Development of Eastern Poland OP3 (DEPOP), and 16 Regional Operational Programmes.
 EU regional policy funding from operational programmes 2007-2013 was available to a wide range of beneficiaries, including local self-governments who are the most important actors of endogenous sustainable local development.
 Their role in this process is determined by the current legal regulations [Law of March 8, 1990; Law of 24 July, 1998) and from international agreements (UN 1992; ONZ 2012; UN 2015).
 In practice, the role of local self-government in supporting local rural development is significantly limited by financial restraints

-&lt;sup>1 Corresponding author.
-Tel.: +48 22 5934076, E-mail address: joanna\rakowska@sggw.pl
+1 Corresponding author.
+Tel.: +48 22 5934076, E-mail address: joanna_rakowska@sggw.pl

-&lt;sup>2 The division of Poland into the richer Western regions and poorer Eastern region is also confirmed by findings of other analysis (Wojewodzka-Wiewiorska and Dudek, 2016).
-The multiregional Operational Programme Development of Eastern Poland (DEPOP) was addressed solely to the five above mentioned poorest regions
+2 The division of Poland into the richer Western regions and poorer Eastern region is also confirmed by findings of other analysis (Wojewodzka-Wiewiorska and Dudek, 2016).

-&lt;sup>3 The multiregional Operational Programme Development of Eastern Poland (DEPOP) was addressed solely to the five above mentioned poorest regions of Poland, but it aimed mainly at supporting the development of urban areas.
+3 The multiregional Operational Programme Development of Eastern Poland (DEPOP) was addressed solely to the five above mentioned poorest regions of Poland, but it aimed mainly at supporting the development of urban areas.